 Access to your information

 Under the Data Protection Act 1998 everybody has the right to see, or have a copy; of data we hold that can identify you and to have it amended or removed should it be inaccurate.
 You do not need to give a reason to see your data.
-If you want to access your data you must make the request in writing.
+Under special circumstances, some information may be withheld.
+We may charge a reasonable fee for the administration of the request in certain instances (e.g. where a duplicate copy is requested).

 Making a request